Sprained your ankle or a general ankle pain?

-Treatment for Ankle Pain
+Care Management for Ankle Pain

-Treatment for sprains should consist of protection through the use of a support or wear good footwear.
+Care Management for sprains should consist of protection through the use of a support or wear good footwear.
 Don’ forget RICE (rest, ice, compression and elevation).

 Other causes for experiencing pain in the ankle include conditions such as Achilles Tendonitis or structural problems such as ankle instability.
 If there is damage or swelling of the tendons or cartilage around the ankle joint, or the joint is infected, this can also cause pain.